randlabs/algorand-windows-node/README.md

 * A shortcut to the configuration text file.
 * A shortcut to watch the node status in realtime.

 At this stage you should be able to click on "Node Status Watch" shortcut in your Start Menu to verify that you are synchronizing.
+If you unchecked "Start on installation" you will need to start the service manually.

 ## Manual Configuration